 Growing up during the age of “necessary profitability,” advertising on Snapchat was an inevitability.
 The real surprise was that they took so long to show up.

-While the ad network — dubbed the Snap Audience Network — is not yet operational, it has created plenty of buzz since it was announced in early April.
+Understandably, the announcement of the network — dubbed the Snap Audience Network — created plenty of buzz.

 The network “will exist beyond Snapchat’s own platform and allow marketers to target users across a variety of apps,” wrote Marty Swant at AdWeek.
 “The move is part of a broader push by the company to better scale its advertising business, which over the past two years has shifted from a primarily direct-sale model to one that’s primarily programmatic.”

 In other words, the announcement of the Audience Network was more than a new advertising channel.

 The Audience Network signaled a shift in Snap’s ad business, bringing self-service (i.e., programmatic advertising) into the mix, using customer data in ways the company has shied away from in the past, and an expansion from its own user base.